Radio Active (radio series): Stage revival

 In 2014, Angus Deayton appeared on the Radio 4 series The Frequency of Laughter to discuss Radio Active.
 When asked whether the show would ever be revived, he responded that it would be "awkward" without Geoffrey Perkins (who died in 2008) but "never say never".
 After seeing Neil Pearson's production of The Missing Hancocks at the Edinburgh Festival Fringe in 2015, Deayton felt that Radio Active could be revived in the same manner, with the stage show presented as a mock radio recording.
 The surviving original cast members subsequently appeared at the Fringe in August 2016 in a show using two radio scripts, "David Chizzlenut" and "Did You Catch It?".
 The "David Chizzlenut" section, recorded at the Fringe, was also broadcast as a one-off special on Radio 4.

 The Radio Active team performed the same two episodes on a UK tour in 2019, with extra material added.

 Episode list

-Merchandise
+Commercial releases

-Several cassette compilations, a 1983 LP, a CD of the first series, and a tie-in book have been released.
-The latter, the Radio Active Times (1986), was a mock-up and parody of the Radio Times.
+An LP of sketches from the second and third series was released by BBC Records in 1983, with a cassette featuring the episodes "David Chizzlenut" and "Mega Phone-In" following in 1993 as part of the BBC Canned Laughter range.
+A CD of the first series was released in 2010 on the BBC Classic Radio Comedy label, with some minor music edits to "The Midday Show with Anna Daptor".
+A tie-in book, Radio Active Times, was published in 1986 by Sphere Books.
 Later that same year, some Radio Active content was featured in The Utterly Utterly Merry Comic Relief Christmas Book.
 Some of the show's musical parodies were released as singles and albums under the Hee Bee Gee Bees name.